These are my personal notes on the topic of law and grace.

 Galatians 4:21 Galatians desiring to be "under the law".

 Galatians 4:21-31 clearly comparing two covenants — of bondage and promise.
-It seems remarkable that the Old Covenant is described as "bondage".
+It seems remarkable that the Old Covenant is described as a covenant of "bondage".

 Galatians 5:1 "yoke of bondage", while Galatians 5:2-6 is again talking about circumcision, attempting justification by law.

-Galatians 5:4 seems key—they were attempting to be justified by the law, rather than by Christ.
+Galatians 5:1-6 seems key—they were attempting to require Gentiles to be justified by the law, specifically by being circumcised—and by implication to embrace precepts of Judaism—rather than being justified through Christ.